jackvoorham/abn-task/README.md

 This repository contains the code for the ABN assignment.
 It offers a way to process the two datasets.
 We have implemented a command line app and a Flask Rest API.

+## High Level Overview

+As for a high level overview of the core logic of the app the following steps are done.
+First, we load the datasets.
+Then, the datasets are sanizitzed, removing Personal Identifiable Information.
+We remove the first and second name from the first dataset and credit card number from the second dataset.
+Subsequently, the first dataset undergoes a filtering process to only retain the data of clients in specified countries.
+In our case, the default is the UK and The Netherlands.
+Then the sanitized datasets are merged together on the **id** field.
+After this, we rename the columns to improve readability of the dataset for users.

 ## Folder Structure

 - **README.md** - This file